hyperspy/hyperspy/doc/user_guide/getting_started.rst

 .. warning::
-        When using the qt4 backend in Python 2 the matplotlib magic must be executed after importing hyperspy and qt must be the default hyperspy backend.
+        When using the qt4 backend in Python 2 the matplotlib magic must be executed after importing HyperSpy and qt must be the default HyperSpy backend.

 ..
 NOTE::